Hopeland Solar

 As part of a large group of Australasian engineering companies, Pacific Partnerships develops, invests in and manages infrastructure and energy assets.

 Pacific Partnerships owns the Hopeland Solar project and will partner with fellow CIMIC Group member UGL to construct, operate and maintain the project.
-Construction is anticipated to start in mid-2026.
+Construction is anticipated to start in 2027.

-The project features a utility scale ~312MWdc / 250MWac solar array, 175MW / 350MWh battery storage and associated infrastructure and works.
+The project features a utility scale solar array of up to 250MWac solar array, a battery storage system and associated infrastructure and works.

 Read more about us.